knightmoves-curriculum/advanced-c-sharp/003-post/README.md

 }
 ```

 While web browsers are designed to send GET requests to web servers, out-of-the-box it is not well suited for sending POST requests.
-Instead, let's use as tool called Postman.
+Instead, let's use a plugin called Thunder Client.
-Postman is a versatile tool designed for sending and receiving HTTP requests to application servers, making it easier to test and interact with APIs.
-It provides a user-friendly interface for creating various types of requests, such as GET and POST, and allows users to view responses in data formats like JSON.

-Let's install the Postman plugin.
-In order to get started with Postman you will need to create a free account.

-Within the `WeatherForecast` Postman collection add the variable `baseUrl` and populate it with your unique url within codespaces.

 - Run the post